tnsqkyy/hackbook/README.md

 # Hackbook

-**Hackbook** is my long‑term, structured notebook for becoming a real pentester.
-It is not just a collection of commands — it is a record of concepts, experiments, failures, and breakthroughs across every domain of cybersecurity.
+**Hackbook** is my long-term, structured notebook for becoming a pentester.
+It records concepts, experiments, failures, and breakthroughs — not just commands.

-This repository will grow over time as I learn more topics.
-For now, only the **tooling** section exists, but the structure is designed to scale into a complete pentesting knowledge base.
+Currently, only **Tooling** is available, but the repository is designed to scale into a complete offensive-security knowledge base.

 ---

-## 📦 Current Sections
+## Current Sections

-### 🔧 Tooling
+### Tooling

-A curated, structured collection of the essential tools every offensive security practitioner must understand.
+A curated collection of essential offensive-security tools, covering:

+- Recon & Scanning
+- Sniffing & Traffic Analysis
+- Wireless Attacks
+- Password Cracking
+- Exploitation Frameworks
+- Post-Exploitation
+- Utilities

+Each tool includes: purpose, internal logic, real attacker use-cases, and practical examples.

 → **[Go to /tooling](./tooling/)**

-This section includes categories like:

-* Recon & Scanning
-* Sniffing & Traffic Analysis
-* Wireless Attacks
-* Password Cracking
-* Exploitation Frameworks
-* Post‑Exploitation
-* Utilities

-Each category focuses on:

-* The purpose of the tool
-* How it works internally
-* Real attacker use‑cases
-* Practical examples

 ---

-## 🧭 Future Roadmap
+## Roadmap

-Hackbook is intended to expand far beyond tooling.
-Planned sections include:

-### 🕸️ Network Fundamentals
+Planned sections:

-Packet flow, OSI logic, routing, switching, VLAN, ARP, DHCP, DNS.
+- **Network Fundamentals** — OSI, routing, switching, VLAN, ARP, DHCP, DNS

-### 🛠️ Pentesting Workflow

-Realistic end‑to‑end methodology: recon → exploitation → privilege escalation → persistence → reporting.
+- **Pentesting Workflow** — recon → exploitation → priv-esc → persistence → reporting

-### 💥 Offensive Techniques

-Bruteforce, phishing, WiFi attacks, web exploitation, buffer overflows.

-### 🧱 Defensive Understanding

-Detection, logs, SIEM, blue‑team perspective for better offensive skills.

-### 📑 Labs & Walkthroughs
+- **Offensive Techniques** — web, WiFi, bruteforce, phishing, memory exploits
+- **Defensive Insight** — logs, detection, SIEM

-Write‑ups of TryHackMe, HackTheBox, and custom labs.
+- **Labs & Write-ups** — TryHackMe, HackTheBox, custom labs

 ---

-## 🎯 Purpose of This Repository
+## Purpose

-To build a **permanent record** of my journey from beginner to professional red teamer.
-Everything is written clearly, deeply, and practically — with a focus on *why* something works, not just the commands.
+To build a clear, deep, and practical record of my path from beginner to red teamer, focusing on *why* things work — not just the commands.

-This is my personal knowledge base, but structured so anyone can learn from it.

 ---

-## ⚡ Contributions
+## Contributions

 This is a personal learning project.
-PRs are welcome only if they improve clarity, correctness, or structure.
+PRs are welcome only for clarity, correctness, or structure.

----

-More sections will appear as the journey continues.